djh1997/radar-work-experience/fibb/VHDL.md

 END busadder;
 ```

-then there is the GPIO test bench to run a simulation of the code.
+Then there is the GPIO test bench to run a simulation of the code.

 ```vhdl
 LIBRARY IEEE;